 Giving the workforce space to stay safe on the production shop floor is crucial to restarting smart factories and keeping it on track.
 Physical distancing is one of many new practices that smart factories must adopt to stay viable and competitive.

-Call us to know more about our solutions for IOT in smart industry solutions for shop floor monitoring in the new normal
+Call us to know more about our smart industry solutions for shop floor tracking & monitoring in the new normal